pippinbarr/the-artist-is-present-2/process/to-do.md

 - ~~Position dialogs in different locations as appropriate (e.g. head up/down instructions, whispers...)~~
 - ~~Museum closing (10:30-17:30)~~
 - ~~__NEVER CLOSED BECAUSE THE GAME IS ABOUT YOU BEING PRESENT TO PERFORM, NOT TO OBEY THE TIMEFRAME OF A VIRTUAL GALLERY__ The big question: is the museum closed on specific days?
 Does the game start or not?
 (Tempted not to close it in this instance since it's not really about that?)~~
+- ~~Double check all required places have dialog~~

 - Add message to wrap for Exterior
 - Add message to wrap for MOMA
-- Double check all required places have dialog
-- Expand existing random dialogs
+- Add message to return to bedroom
 - Create enough whispers such that you can random sort and then pop to avoid repetition
 - Have people revert to '...' or nothing once you've spoken to them already (again figure on having enough distinct phrases so that you can random sort and pop)